RPS Return to Learn Protocol

 RPS COVID-19 Communications Dashboard

 Click on the above title to view a dashboard displaying active cases, recovered cases, quarantined cases, and cumulative confirmed cases.
 This dashboard is updated every Monday with the prior week's data.

-** Current Instructional Level - Yellow Level **
+** Current Instructional Level - Green Level for Grades PK-12 **

 • Daily Health Screening Questions

 RPS Parents and Guardians, it is so important to ask your student(s) these COVID-19 screening questions each morning before going to school.

 We ask that you please follow the guidance from our health professionals, and if your child is not feeling well, please keep them at home.

 By conducting these self-screening questions and keeping your students home if they are not feeling well, you are helping to keep our schools healthy and safe this school year.